 Read about Mayo's Maternal Fetal Medicine Fellowship, which provides a 3-year mentored training opportunity for physicians who want to specialize in high-risk obstetrics.

-Tags: Abimola Famuyide, About, fetal surgery, maternal and fetal medicine, Mayo Clinic Children's Center, People, Randall Flick, regenerative medicine, Regenerative Medicine Minnesota, republished, Robert Spinner, Rodrigo Ruano
+Tags: Abimola Famuyide, About, fetal surgery, hernia, maternal and fetal medicine, Mayo Clinic Children's Center, People, Randall Flick, regenerative medicine, Regenerative Medicine Minnesota, republished, Robert Spinner, Rodrigo Ruano